Skip to main content

 The relationship is further complicated by the immune system.
 Sleep deprivation is a pro-inflammatory state, leading to the increased production of cytokines such as Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α).
 These cytokines are themselves capable of stimulating the HPA axis, adding another layer of positive feedback to the cycle of dysfunction.

-The resulting state of chronic, low-grade inflammation, driven by both sleep loss and HPA hyperactivity, is a recognized contributor to the development of and cardiovascular disease, pathologies strongly associated with chronic sleep disorders.
+The resulting state of chronic, low-grade inflammation, driven by both sleep loss and HPA hyperactivity, is a recognized contributor to the development of insulin resistance and cardiovascular disease, pathologies strongly associated with chronic sleep disorders.

 Chronic sleep loss induces a state of glucocorticoid receptor resistance, impairing the negative feedback loop of the HPA axis and locking the body into a cycle of hyperarousal and metabolic dysfunction.